Bet you didn’t know that there are sand dunes in Vietnam!

 White Sand Dunes

 The White Sand Dunes is exactly how I have always imagined a desert to be – a vast expanse of barren land.
-Undoubtedly more pristine and breathtaking than the Red Sand Dunes, the White Sand Dunes is also less accessible.
-It is an hour drive from the centre of Mui Ne, and I must say that it is most definitely worth the commute.
-The only thing I didn’t like about the White Sand Dunes are the noisy ATVs speeding around, which tainted the otherwise peaceful atmosphere.
+Undoubtedly more pristine and breathtaking than the Red Sand Dunes, the White Sand Dunes are also less accessible.
+It is an hour’s drive from the centre of Mui Ne, and I must say that it is most definitely worth the commute.
+The only thing I didn’t like about the White Sand Dunes were the noisy ATVs speeding around, which tainted the otherwise peaceful atmosphere.

 Red Sand Dunes